JacquelineCasali/Api-e-commecer-Node-express-Mysql/server/README.md

 Instalar todas as dependencias indicada pelo package.json
 ### npm install

-Criar a base de dados "celke" no MySQL
+Criar a base de dados "estoque" no MySQL
 Alterar as credencias do banco de dados no arquivo ".env"

 Executar as migrations